nrfconnect/sdk-nrf/samples/matter/weather_station/README.rst

     :start-after: matter_door_lock_sample_commissioning_start
     :end-before: matter_door_lock_sample_commissioning_end

+Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE that starts automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
+If the Bluetooth LE advertising times out, you can re-enable it manually using **Button 1**.

-To start the commissioning procedure, the controller must get the commissioning information from the Matter accessory device.
+To start commissioning, the controller must get the commissioning information from the Matter accessory device.
-The data payload, which includes the device discriminator and setup PIN code, is encoded within a QR code, available through the RTT interface, and can be shared using an NFC tag.
+The data payload, which includes the device discriminator and setup PIN code, is encoded and shared using an NFC tag.
+When using the debug configuration, you can also get this type of information from the RTT interface logs.

 Dependencies
 ************